-The first rumors about an AR device from Apple emerged in 2017 when Bloomberg reported that Apple was working on its own AR headset to be introduced sometime in 2020.
-The report mentioned that Apple was internally testing a new headset with a System-in-Package similar to the Apple Watch Series 1 chip, which would run a new “rOS” operating system based on iOS.
+The first rumors about Apple’s headset emerged in 2017 when Bloomberg reported that the company had plans to introduce it sometime in 2020.
+The report mentioned that Apple was internally testing a new headset with a system-in-package similar to the Apple Watch Series 1 chip, which would run a new “rOS” operating system based on iOS.

-Although Bloomberg’s first report didn’t provide much detail on what this device would look like beyond being an “AR headset,” Financial Times said in the same year that Apple was developing augmented reality glasses that would have 3D cameras and rely on the iPhone to work.
+Financial Times later said that Apple was developing augmented reality glasses that would have 3D cameras and rely on the iPhone to work.
 Apple introduced the ARKit API with iOS 11 that year, which further improved the augmented reality technology for iOS apps.

-In early 2018, Apple began discussions with companies that build components for AR and VR devices, including EMagin — which produces OLED display components for this type of headset.
-Analyst Ming-Chi Kuo said Apple had plans to begin mass production of its first augmented reality product between 2019 and 2020, but he also warned that the schedule could change as the project had not been finalized by then.
+In early 2018, Apple began discussions with companies that build components for AR and VR devices, including EMagin, which produces OLED display components for this type of headset.
+Analyst Ming-Chi Kuo said Apple had plans to begin mass production of its first augmented reality product between 2019 and 2020, but he also warned that plans could change depending on design changes and supply constraints.

-Apple “confirmed” in 2019 that the company is working on some kind of AR device thanks to some internal files that were left in a build of iOS 13 and found by 9to5Mac.
-A new internal system called StarBoard is responsible for rendering and managing AR images on the iPhone and showing them on the AR headset, which corroborates rumors about this device working similar to the first Apple Watch with WatchKit apps.
+9to5Mac in 2019 found references in iOS code that corroborated rumors about Apple working on a new AR device.
+A new internal system called StarBoard is responsible for rendering and managing AR images on the iPhone and showing them on an AR headset, which supported rumors about a device that works similar to the first Apple Watch with WatchKit apps.

 iOS 13 code also revealed that the company has been testing AR mode with apps like Maps, Find My, and Quick Look (to explore web content on AR), as well as APIs to support games and other applications.
 Since then, Apple has been filing patents related to a device that can “provide 3D virtual views of a user’s environment augmented with virtual content.”